-Every 6 months is best.
-But your dentist may want to see you more often if needed.
+Every 6 or less months is best.
+But your dentist may want to see you more often if

+needed.
 Also be sure to tell your dentist that you have diabetes.
-You may need to postpone
+You may need to

-some dental work if your blood sugar isn’t under control.
-Bring a snack and your diabetes
+postpone some dental work if your blood sugar isn’t under control.
+Bring a snack and

 Here are other tips for a healthy mouth:

 Brush your teeth every day.
 Ideally, you should do so after you wake up, after every

 meal, and before bedtime.
 Use a toothpaste that contains fluoride.
 It can help prevent

 Floss at least once daily.
 Or use a dental pick.
 Both help remove plaque for cleaner